syncedtoblog/syncedtoblog.github.io/_posts/2021-07-01-Complaints-Of-New-York.md

 *311 complaints data from [NYC OpenData](https://opendata.cityofnewyork.us/), photo by [Victor He](https://unsplash.com/@victorhwn725), sound by [freesound/lazymonk](https://freesound.org/people/lazymonk/sounds/214319/)*

-_Explore more on [the Synced app](http://onelink.to/8ttzr9), where you can find meaningful places, nearaway and faraway._
+_Explore more on [the Synced app](http://onelink.to/8ttzr9), where you can explore meaningful places, nearaway and faraway._